kijiproject/kiji/kijiproject.github.com/_posts/userguide/2012-01-01-for-administrators.md

 categories: [userguide, schema, 1.0.0-rc1] tags : [schema-ug] order : 5
-description: Installation and maitnence of kiji-schema.
+description: Installation and maintenance of kiji-schema.
 ---

 In this chapter, you will learn how to install and configure all aspects